 The application period for the nursing program is November 1 - February 1 of each year.
-Applicants to the CT-CCNP must complete the online nursing application and submit all required documentation to the Admissions Office at the College of First Choice by the February 1, 2013 deadline.
+Applicants to the CT-CCNP must complete the online nursing application and submit all required documentation to the Admissions Office at the College of First Choice by the February 1, 2014 deadline.
 "College of First Choice" is the college that the applicant would most like to attend.

-Applicants may select a second choice college at the initial time of application which will eliminate the necessity for the applicant to apply to more than one College.
+Applicants may select a second choice college at the initial time of application.
 An applicant should only list the college(s) to which s/he would be willing to commute.
-Applicants who select Northwestern CT Community College as their first choice are required to list a second choice college on their application.
 (Please note: clinical sites could be within an hour radius of the college, and may require a mandatory parking fee.)

-All application materials should be sent to the Admission Office at the College of First Choice and must be postmarked to the College of First Choice no later than February 1, 2013.
+You do not need to wait for your fall course grades or TEAS results in order to submit your nursing application; however, all application materials (including all final official transcripts) must be sent to the Admissions Office at the College of First Choice and must be postmarked to the College of First Choice no later than February 1, 2014.
 Late applications and transcripts will not be accepted.
-All applications that are completed by the February 1, 2013 deadline will be reviewed; applicants will be notified prior to May 1 as to their admission status.
+All applications that are completed by the February 1 deadline will be reviewed; applicants will be notified prior to May 1 as to their admission status.
+Notification regarding admission into the program is done through Self Service.
+No acceptance letters will be mailed.